andrewginns/Easy-Finetune-LLM-with-Autotrain-Adv/README.md

     * `./quantize /path/to/my-custom-Mistral-7B-Instruct-v0.2/my-custom-Mistral-7B-Instruct-v0.2.gguf /path/to/my-custom-Mistral-7B-Instruct-v0.2/ggml-model-q4_0.gguf q4_0`

 ## Hardware Requirements
-Using the default repo configuration and `finetune_LLM.py` parameters to fine-tune `Mistral-7B-Instruct-v0.2` requires ~24GB of VRAM and ~3 hours of compute on an Nvidia A10G
+Fine-tuning on ~8K message pairs using the default repo configuration and `finetune_LLM.py` parameters to fine-tune `Mistral-7B-Instruct-v0.2` required ~24GB of VRAM and ~3 hours of compute on an Nvidia A10G
 * Configuring `USE_INT4 = True` and `USE_INT8 = False` will decrease VRAM requirements by roughly half

 If you do not have enough VRAM you will experience CUDA errors.